 For the full authentic Korean dining experience, opt for the traditional seating with floor cushions and a low table.
 Though if you’re 25 but practically 52, then your aching back might desperately cry for chairs with support, and I don’t blame you.

 With the restaurant famous for its generous banchan (small side dishes) spread, guests of Ju Shin Jung will never go hungry nor be short of options.
-Their unlimited barbecue options are quite the show stopper too, with seven different menu items up for grabs—woo sam gyup (beef belly), bulgogi (seasoned sliced beef), sam gyup sal (pork belly), mok sal (pork collar), daeji (marinated pork), dak (marinated chicken), and saewoo (prawn).
+Their unlimited barbecue options are quite the show stopper too, with 7 different menu items up for grabs—woo sam gyup (beef belly), bulgogi (seasoned sliced beef), sam gyup sal (pork belly), mok sal (pork collar), daeji (marinated pork), dak (marinated chicken), and saewoo (prawn).

 Enjoy your feast paired with a simple bap (rice) or in the ssam (wrap) style, which is barbecued meat wrapped in a lettuce leaf alongside other ingredients like seaweed, kimchi, and bean sprouts.